viktorvano/SpeechRecognitionAI/README.md

 - Word Responses: If a phrase is detected, a proper reply message is send back to the client (IP Mic for Android)
 - Webhooks: You can trigger an automation in [Home Assistant](https://www.home-assistant.io/)
 - Shell Commands: You can use the same commands like in "command prompt" in Windows or "console" in Linux.
 - Transfer Learning: The neural network will retrain itself faster if the wocabulary is changed, because of the previous experience.
+Or you can simply continue the training of the neural network with new extra data.
+It also works when the last hidden layers are changed, added or removed.
 - High Performance: The neural network runs neurons in each layer in parallel threads for feed forward (speech recognition) and backprop (training).

  Videos: